feed4love/basic_bank/README.md

 # Configuration parameters
 File application.properties has the next list of configurable parameters:

-• server.servlet.context-path is the main mount point for the endpoints
+• server.servlet.context-path is the parent mount point for the services exposed

 • server.port is by default to 8080